-- Question banks are able to be used by Chapters who wish to initiate one where there is support from the Chapter membership. - A separate bank will be kept for each subject or related subject area that wishes to bank questions.
+- The College encourages the development of question banks - A separate bank will be kept for each subject or related subject area that wishes to bank questions.
 For subjects banking both membership and fellowship questions, a separate bank will be kept for each level. - Access to the membership subject bank is limited to current membership and fellowship examiners for that subject or subject area.
 Access to the fellowship subject bank will be limited to Fellows who are current fellowship examiners.
-Access to the fellowship bank by non-Fellows who may be examining will be at the discretion of the Chief Examiner on request by the Chapter Executive. - The College Office will maintain the infrastructure supporting question banks (including management of back-ups) on behalf of Chapters and control access according to Chapter instructions within the limits set out in this policy.
+Access to the fellowship bank by non-Fellows who may be examining will be at the discretion of the Chief Examiner on request by the Chapter Executive. - The College Office will maintain the infrastructure supporting question banks on behalf of Chapters and control access according to Chapter instructions within the limits set out in this policy.
 Chapters will be responsible for entering and maintaining content.